euberdeveloper/dree/README.md

 * `children`: An array of object structured like this one, containing all the children of the node.

 This is also the structure of the callbacks first parameter.

+### parse

+**Syntax:**

+`dree.parse(path, options)`

+**Description:**

+Given a path, returns a string representing its directory tree.
+The result could be customized with options.
+Executed syncronously.
+See __Usage__ to have an example.

+**Parameters:**

+* `path`: Is of type `string`, and is the relative or absolute path the file or directory that you want to parse
+* `options`: Optional.
+Is of type `object` and allows you to customize the function behaviour.

+**Options parameters:**

+* `symbolicLinks`: Default value: `true`.
+If true, all symbolic links found will be included in the result.
+Could not work on Windows.
+* `followLinks`: Default value: `false`.
+If true, all symbolic links will be followed, including even their content if they link to a folder.
+Could not work on Windows.
+* `showHidden`: Default value: `true`.
+If true, all hidden files and dirs will be included in the result.
+A hidden file or a directory has a name wich starts with a dot and in some systems like Linux are hidden.
+* `depth`: Default value: `undefined`.
+It is a number wich says the max depth the algorithm can reach scanning the given path.
+All files and dirs wich are beyound the max depth will not be considered by the algorithm.
+* `exclude`: Default value: `undefined`.
+It is a regex or array of regex and all the matched paths will not be considered by the algorithm.
+* `extensions`: Default value: `undefined`.
+It is an array of strings and all the files whose extension is not included in that array will be skipped by the algorithm.
+If value is `undefined`, all file extensions will be considered, if it is `[]`, no files will be included.

+**Result string:**

+The result will be a string representing the Directory Tree of the path given as first parameter.
+Folders will be preceded by `>` and symbolic links by `>>`.

+### parseTree

+**Syntax:**

+`dree.parse(dirTree, options)`

+**Description:**

+The same as `parse`, but the first parameter is an object returned by `scan` function.

+**Parameters:**

+* `dirTree`: Is of type `object`, and is the object representing a Directory Tree that you want to parse into a string.
+* `options`: Optional.
+Is of type `object` and allows you to customize the function behaviour.

+**Options parameters:**

+Same parameters of `parse`, with one more parameter, `skipErrors`: is the same parameter in `scan` options.

+**Result string:**

+The result will be a string representing the Directory Tree of the object given as first parameter.
+Folders will be preceded by `>` and symbolic links by `>>`.

 ## Note